KohDingYuan/portfolio/README.md

             <img src="./assets/images/uni_capstone_arch_indepth.png" alt="Uni Capstone Architecture Design Indepth" />

             <br>
-            <p>The architecture uses a REST API for clear separation of concerns and modularity, essential for scalable and maintainable application development.
+            <p class="text-justify">The architecture uses a REST API for clear separation of concerns and modularity, essential for scalable and maintainable application development.
 The mobile app frontend is created with Flutter, while the backend API server is built using Django.
 This design enables independent operation of the frontend and backend, making updates and maintenance easier.
 Django functions solely as an API server handling requests and responses.<br><br>This improves the system's effectiveness by offloading data processing and business logic to the backend.
 The backend server interacts with a MySQL database, serving as the centralized data storage for the application.
 Using RESTful APIs ensures that communication between the frontend and backend is stateless, standardized, and easily scalable, enabling seamless handling of high loads and multiple client requests.<br><br>This architectural design supports flexibility by allowing independent development and scaling of the frontend while maintaining consistent and efficient communication through RESTful APIs.</p>
         </details>
     </details>
 </div>